How to book accommodation for the 2024 Paralympic Games

-Once you have reserved your tickets for the Olympic and/or Paralympic Games, the next step is to find a place to stay in Paris or in another French city hosting the Games.
+Once you have reserved your tickets for the Paralympic Games, the next step is to find a place to stay in Paris or in another French city hosting the Games.
 What types of accommodation are available?
 How can you book them?
 What are your rights if the hotel cancels?
-This article displays everything you need to know about booking accommodation in France for the 2024 Olympic Games.
+This article displays everything you need to know about booking accommodation in France for the 2024 Paralympic Games.

 For your stay in France, you have the option of booking:

-• a hotel room,
+- a hotel room,

-• a furnished room or flat,
+- a furnished room or flat,

-• a guest room in a bed and breakfast (B&B),
+- a guest room in a bed and breakfast (B&B),

-• a bed or room in a youth hostel…
+- a bed or room in a youth hostel…

 To find accommodation, you can contact the Tourist Office of Paris or of the other cities hosting this events, use a holiday rental agency or check out accommodation rental websites.